by Fran 🏅🇬🇧🇬🇧🏅

 As I write this, I'm sat in the reception of the hostel everyone else is staying in.
 For some reason, the guy on the desk didn't believe I'm due to be staying here.
 Tricky.
 Thankfully, though, I've just spotted Witchy woman (my friend who organised this whole trip) coming down the stairs.
 As soon as she saw me, she just rolled her eyes and shook her head.
 She's been waiting for me, I imagine.
 Good ol' Lyn sorted the reception staff out straight away.
 I've never been happy to secure a bed!

 The rest of the group was getting ready to head out for the morning when I arrived.
 But after fitting in four days of trips into just two days, I needed a few hours rest.
 As I went upstairs to dump my stuff I was greeted by cheers and hugs.
 Although, many of the guys said they were worried about me.
-I glared at Andy~2021 has to be better : I had sent him a text to tell him I was on the way.
+I glared at Andy~your friend till the end : I had sent him a text to tell him I was on the way.
 He clearly forgot to pass that message on!
 He merely smiled and shrugged.